 For 45 euros you get 2 hours to mess around with 80 different fragrances, a bottle of self-made 100 ml perfume with your own label, your own formula number and a certificate ❤

 First you choose 3 scents from several categories and/or vanilla.
 Then you pick 3 fond notes from the categories you previously picked.
 6 scents of the heart notes were then added into the cylinder.

 Every time you add a new scent, you have to pour it out and back in so it is mixed thoroughly.
 Then you dip in the perfume paper and smell the new scent through it to check if they are compatible.

 Oddly enough, some scents smells extremely terrible on their own, but surprisingly pleasant along with other scents while some just stinks one way or another.

 Lastly 5 peak notes were selected and your bottle was removed and labeled with the name you picked.
 The lady in lab coat explained to us how to test whether the scents go well together and all in all was a special experience.
 I think my nose was numb afterwards.

 To my pleasant surprise, no bottles were broken and not even a single drop of perfume was spilled.
 Skillful me.
 (Very unlike my usual self)

-WALA, here is the end product. 🙂
+VOILA, here is the end product. 🙂